segovia94/frontend-starter/README.md

 ### Prerequesites

+If you are a Windows user then it is recommended you use [Git for Windows](http://git-for-windows.github.io/).

 You'll need [node.js](http://nodejs.org).

 After installing Node you should install Gulp and Bower globally (you may need to use `sudo` on a Mac if you get errors).